 When the mark on your ramrod lines up with the top of the muzzle, the bullet is now seated on top of the charge.

 Keeping the muzzle pointed in a safe direction, apply the safety if your firearm has one.

 Using the priming tool, seat the percussion cap onto the nipple.

-Make sure you wear appropriate ear and eye protection while shooting.
+Make sure you wear appropriate eye protection while shooting.
 Once you are ready, properly identify the target as well as what is before and beyond the target.
 Line up your sights, disengage the safety if your firearm has one, pull the hammer back to the cocked position and gently squeeze the trigger.